bevatsal1122/bevatsal1122/README.md

 <h3>
   I'm a Full Stack Developer with 2+ Years of hands-on experience in designing, developing, and implementing applications and solutions using a range of technologies, frameworks, and programming languages.
-  I love learning new things and developing real-world projects ✨
+  I love learning new things and developing real-world projects ✨ I've won 3+ hackathons and built software solutions for 4+ startups 🚀
 </h3>

 ### E: heyvatsal1506@gmail.com <br /> Let's build something great!